-To summarize, the contributions of this paper are two folds.
-First, we analyze the infinite-horizon MDP with epistemic uncertainty under the framework of BR-MDP via a Bayesian perspective and show the existence and uniqueness of stationary optimal policy.
-Second, we propose an approximate difference convex programming algorithm to solve the proposed formulation, and show the convergence of the proposed algorithm.
+To summarize, the contributions of this paper are two-fold.
+First, we analyze the infinite-horizon MDP with epistemic uncertainty under BR-MDP via a Bayesian perspective and show the existence and uniqueness of stationary optimal policy.
+Second, we propose an approximate difference convex programming algorithm to solve the proposed formulation and show the convergence of the proposed algorithm.
 The rest of the paper is organized as follows.
 We conduct literature review and introduce the BR-MDP framework in Section \ref{sec: literature}.
 We show the existence and uniqueness of a stationary optimal policy to the infinite-horizon BR-MDP in Section \ref{sec: Bellman}.
 We provide a bilevel DCP solution to the infinite-horizon BR-MDP in Section \ref{sec: DCP}.
-A computationally efficient approximate DCP algorithm is then shown in Section \ref{sec: approximate DCP}.
+A computationally efficient approximate DCP algorithm is shown in Section \ref{sec: approximate DCP}.
 We verify the theoretical results and demonstrate the performance of our algorithms via numerical experiments in Section \ref{sec: experiment}.
 Finally, we conclude the paper in Section \ref{sec: conclusions}.